Meredith Hagner: Career

 Hagner made her screen debut in the CBS daytime soap opera As the World Turns in 2008, as Liberty Ciccone, the illegitimate daughter of Brad Snyder and Janet Ciccone.
 She was nominated for a Daytime Emmy Award for Outstanding Younger Actress in a Drama Series in 2009.
 Hagner ended her two-year run as the character in March 2010, for a career on primetime television and feature film.

 Hagner starred in the FX short-lived 2011 drama series Lights Out.
-She later was cast as lead on The CW pilot Awakening, but it not was picked up to series.
+She later was cast as lead on The CW pilot Awakening, but it was not picked up to become a series.
 Hagner also appeared in a recurring role in the medical comedy Royal Pains on USA Network as Libby, a teenager with an extreme case of cyberchondria from 2009 to 2011, and guest-starred on In Plain Sight, CSI: Miami, and The Following.
 In 2012, Hagner began starring as Amy Jordan in the TBS comedy series Men at Work.
 The series was canceled after three seasons in 2014.

 In 2016, Hagner returned to network television in TBS dark comedy Search Party.
 Hagner stars in all five seasons as the accidentally investigative sidekick, Portia Davenport.
 Her portrayal of the shallow hipster actress was named by Rolling Stone magazine as one of the "20 Best TV Characters In 2016".

+In 2024, Hagner had a main cast role in the AppleTV+ series Bad Monkey.

 Personal life

 Hagner began a relationship with actor Wyatt Russell after meeting on the set of the film Folk Hero & Funny Guy in 2015.
 They became engaged in December 2018 and married in 2019.
 In November 2020, the couple announced they were expecting their first child.
-Their son Buddy Prine Russell was born in March 2021.
+Their first son was born in March 2021.
+Their second son was born in February 2024.